pomm-project/Foundation/README.md

 The point here is to understand that the instantiated clients are automatically reused when they are called several times.
 Clients are shutdown properly when the session is destroyed by PHP.
 The second strong point of this system is that all clients own a pointer to the session.
 So it can use other clients from it.

-## How to develop with Foundation ?

-In most cases you are interested in using structures and entities from a database schema.
-This is the job of the Model Manager client provided with another package (yet to create).
-There may be cases where Model Manager would not fit the job, especially in case of legacy applications (among others):

- * Access to the database are stored procedures only.
- * SQL queries are stored in separate files in different directories.
- * You want stats, not entity related computations.
- * …

-It is easy to develop client classes and poolers to interact with the session, it is just a matter of implementing the `ClientInterface` or `ClientPoolerInterface` and register them in the session.

 ## Querying and converter system.

 In foundation, performing a query and return a result as an iterator is a Client too: